Boris Johnson's Suspension of Parliament Unlawful, U.K. Supreme Court Rules

 “The Court is bound to conclude, therefore, that the decision to advise Her Majesty to prorogue [suspend] Parliament was unlawful because it had the effect of frustrating or preventing the ability of Parliament to carry out its constitutional functions without reasonable justification.”

 The opposition Labour Party and the Scottish National Party both responded by calling for Johnson to resign.
-Parliament’s speaker, John Bercow, said lawmakers must “convene without delay.”
+Parliament’s speaker, John Bercow, said lawmakers must “convene without delay,” adding he was making arrangements for lawmakers to return on Wednesday morning.

-Before the ruling, the government said it would “abide by” whatever the court decided.
-But Johnson, who is in New York for the U.N.
-General Assembly, has not ruled out suspending Parliament for a second time.
+Before the ruling, the government said it would “abide by” whatever the court decided, and on Tuesday morning Johnson told the BBC he would respect the ruling.
+But Johnson has not ruled out suspending Parliament for a second time.
 The Supreme Court said it was for lawmakers — not the Prime Minister — to decide what to do next.

+Johnson is currently in New York for the U.N.
+General Assembly.
+He was scheduled to return late Wednesday, but is reportedly planning to fly back earlier to address the crisis.

 Johnson advised the Queen to suspend Parliament on Aug.
 28, and Parliament was formally suspended for five weeks on Sept.
 9. The suspension meant that lawmakers have since been unable to sit in Parliament or work on committees scrutinizing the government.
 Many observers said Johnson’s team took the decision to suspend Parliament in order to prevent lawmakers from blocking a “no deal” Brexit, which Johnson wanted to keep as a possibility in Brexit negotiations with the E.U.
 But days before the suspension officially began, lawmakers launched a concerted effort to take over the parliamentary schedule, and passed a law making a “no deal” Brexit illegal.